 Demonstrated development across program through annual evaluations; met or exceeded minimum level of achievement (MLA) at most recent annual review.
 Advisor and faculty will review annual evaluations across student's time in the program.
 Note here any conversations with advisor or training director regarding developmental progress through the program, and what was done to remedy the situation, as applicable: 4.
-Briefly describe the following: Your goa als for internship (what you hope to gain from the experie ence). - expectations you have for internship (e.g., geographic loc type of supervisor, client characteristics, stipend level, etc. st-doctoral work objectives (where do you want to work, e of work do you want to do). what populations, of internship sites (name and addresses) to which you pl lical Center, CMHC, etc.) lan to apply (e.g., For Departmental Use Only Approved to seek interr nship (Date): Dissertation Committee Chair: Director of Training:
+Briefly describe the following: Your goa als for internship (what you hope to gain from the experie ence). expectations you have for internship (e.g., geographic loc type of supervisor, client characteristics, stipend level, etc. Your post-doctoral work objectives (where do you want to work, what population what type of work do you want to do). of internship sites (name and addresses) to which you pl dical Center, CMHC, etc.) an to apply (e.g., For Departmental Use Only Approved to seek interr nship (Date): Dissertation Committee chair: Director of Training: